BDKR-actual/bb_bg/README.md

 Options:
     -h, --help          Print this help menu
     -d, --directories Full path to image directoy.
 Seperate multiple directories with a comma.
-    -c, --cmd Output mechanism... wmsetbg or nitrogen.
-Nitrogen for Ubuntu.
-Wmsetbg for Fluxbox, Blackbox, and Windowmaker -t, --time This is the interval between image changes -i, --images Search for images matching name provided
+    -c, --cmd Output mechanism...
+Nitrogen for Cinnamon.
+Wmsetbg for Fluxbox, Blackbox, and Windowmaker.
+Plasma for KDE Plasma.
+All lower case!
+    -t, --time This is the interval between image changes -i, --images Search for images matching name provided
 ```